unworthydata/COMP2042_CW_hcyot1/README.md

   * Extracted "Ball" and "RubberBall" into package "ball"
   * Extracted "Brick", "CementBrick", "ClayBrick", and "SteelBrick" into package "brick"
   * Extracted "DebugConsole" and "DebugPanel" into package "debug"

+05/12/2021:
+* Fixed all access modifiers.
+Set all fields to private, added getters and setters accordingly, and made all helper methods only used internally within a class private.
+* Ordered all methods and variables in the order public -> protected -> private